KyleBenson/ride/README.md

 NOTE about ARP: in order to deliver messages to a destination (especially via multicast) the MAC address will have to be proper.
 This may require ARP resolution (flooding a request and then receiving a response to tell the MAC address for the destination IP), or it may require setting the destination MAC to be a multi/broadcast address e.g. ff:ff:ff:ff:ff:ff

+### Getting ONOS running properly

+If you're using ONOS as your controller, which is our suggested default for the SdnTopology, make sure that your ONOS instance is up and running properly.
+If it's not using the default port (8181), you'll need to set that manually in your configurations.

+Sometimes ONOS just stops working properly... it might start, but the web server is not accessible and just keeps responding with NOT_FOUND.
+I'm unsure why, but reinstalling ONOS seems to help.
+Do `onos-kill; onos-uninstall; mvn clean; onos-build; onos-install` to reinstall it one step at a time.
+This also assume that your *cell* is set properly: make sure that `onos-cell` refers to the right user/password on your systems for it to run as and that it doesn't refer to *localhost* in the `$OC??` variables (use 127.0.0.1 if you're running it locally).

+Most of the development/testing was done on ONOS version 1.9.0.

 ## Architecture and Workflow